azurastar134/IMI/README.md

 Additionally, 3 pdfs with some coding of a free standing course in physics with every detail written there.

 Lastly, some .py files with some small tasks that read from txt files.

+The best case scenario is to read the Taks in Financial Engineering first.
+As there there are more comments to justify a bit the coding.